Sonali Bank

 It is the largest bank in the country.
-Ziaul Hasan Siddiqui is the chairman of the Bank.
-Niranjan Chandra Debnath and Sanchia Binte Ali are the deputy managing directors of the bank.
+Mohammad Muslim Chowdhury is the chairman of the Bank.

 History

-Sonali Bank was established in 1972 under the Bangladesh Banks (Nationalisation) Order, through the amalgamation and nationalisation of the branches of National Bank of Pakistan, Bank of Bahawalpur, and Premier Bank branches located in East Pakistan until the 1971 Bangladesh Liberation War.
+Sonali Bank was established in 1972 under the Bangladesh Banks (Nationalisation) Order, through the amalgamation and nationalisation of the branches of National Bank of Pakistan, Bank of Bahawalpur, and Premier Bank branches located in East Pakistan until the 1971 Bangladesh War of Independence.
 When it was established, Sonali Bank had a paid up capital of 30 million taka.

 From 1996 to 1999, Dr Atiur Rahman served as a director of Sonali Bank.

-In 2001, its authorised and paid up capital were Tk 10 billion and Tk 3.272 billion respectively.
-Presently, its authorised and paid up capital is Tk 10 billion and Tk 9 billion respectively.
+In 2001, its authorised and paid up capital were Tk 10 billion and Tk 3.272 billion, respectively.
+Presently, its authorised and paid up capital is Tk 10 billion and Tk 9 billion, respectively.
 The bank's reserve funds were Tk 60 million in 1979 and Tk 2.050 billion on 30 June 2000.